hamzehkhazaei/Azure_Lab/README.md

    </p>

 ## Connect to the Windows VM (Cluster Head)
-To connect to your Cluster head, which is a Windows machine do the following:
+To connect to your Cluster head, which is a Windows machine, do the following:

 1. Select the button in the lower right of the tile, as shown in the following image, to download the RDP configuration file.
 This file will be used in the RDP desktop program to get connected to the VM.